wjase/jsp-thymeleaf-toolkit/jsp2thymeleaf-sample-jsp/readme.md

   # Finally remove the JSP related dependencies from your POM, and make yourself
     a nice hot cup of tea.
 Welcome to the future.

- * Where to now?

-    Let's not get ahead of ourselves.
-The next stage, stage_1 shows is where we add the compatability library.

-    To go there now, type:

-    git checkout stage-1

-    and then refresh this file.
-The new bits will appear at the top.